 How easy is it to fall overboard during your cruise?

-Even for a tall person, that's over waist height.
-Falling overboard is extremely unlikely unless you are engaging in risky behavior, such as excessive drinking or climbing from balcony to balcony.
+Even for a tall person, that means the railings are at or above waist height.
+Therefore, falling overboard is extremely unlikely unless you are engaging in risky behavior, such as excessive drinking or climbing from balcony to balcony.

 Cruise Ship Safety Regulations

 Cruise ships that embark passengers at US ports are inspected by the United States Coast Guard during their first port call and quarterly thereafter.
 These inspections cover structural and fire safety, life boats and life preservers, crew training and shipboard drills.